openstack/puppet-openstack-guide/doc/source/new-module.rst

 Why two projects?
-While modulesync makes it easy to keep a set of common file synced between projects (Gemfile, Rakefile, nodesets,...), it is not intented for dynamic content and path (class name, provider, etc...), hence the use of cookiecutter and the existence of both projects.
+While modulesync makes it easy to keep a set of common file synced between projects (Gemfile, Rakefile, nodesets,...), it is not intended for dynamic content and path (class name, provider, etc...), hence the use of cookiecutter and the existence of both projects.